VictoriaKwamboka/Akan-Names-Generator/README.md

   <li> Open an issue to help me understand what changes you'd like to make.
   <li> Create a pull request.
  </ul>

+## Behavior Driven Development
+i) The user inputs their birthdate. ii) The user picks their gender iii) Based on the information and whether the user is male or female, the application finds out ......................

 ## Copyright and Licensing
 [MIT](https://choosealicense.com/licenses/mit/)